triggerjs/trigger/README.md

 </h1>
 ```

-In `exact` mode, `--color` becomes `blue` when the value is `5`, and becomes the default when the value is other than `5`.
+In `exact` mode, `--color` becomes `blue` when the value is `5`, and becomes the default when the value is not `5`.

-The design by adding an `!` directly to `tg-filter` is that this requirement should only happen when `tg-filter` is used.
-Separating to yet another attribute should not be necessary and might cause misunderstanding.
+The design of adding `!` to the value of `tg-filter` is the demand is exclusive to the the attribute.
+Establishing another attribute for the mode is unnecessary or even leads to the misunderstanding.

 ## Value Inheritance

-Just like some CSS properties, the values of `tg-` attributes (except `tg-follow`, `tg-ref`) are inherited from parents if not being set in the current element.
-If we do not want to inherit from parent and set it as default value, just add the `tg-` attribute without value.
+Just like some CSS properties, the values of `tg-` attributes (except `tg-follow`, `tg-ref`) inherits from the parents if not being set in the current element.
+If we do not want it inherits from parent and set it as default value, just add the `tg-` attribute without value.
 For example:

 ```html
 <div tg-name="scale" tg-from="0" tg-to="50">